lfarizav/flux-k8s-setup-lab/README.md

 ```
 ---

 ## 🚀 Next Steps

-- Add more tenants.
+- Play with the applications and use the repositories as templates for your next FluxCD automatic deployment
-- Play with the applications and use the repositories as template for your next FluxCD automatic deployment
+- Connect Tekton CI with Flux CD so one your push or merge is authorized from devops team, it is automatically reconciled with kubernetes
 ---